marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 ```

 #### Compiling and uploading the pipeline to the KFP environment
 The pipeline's DSL retrieves the settings controlling how the pipeline is compiled from the environment variables.
-In addition to the environment settings configured before you need to set a few additional pipeline specific settings**:
+In addition to the environment settings configured before, you need to set a few additional pipeline specific settings:

 ```
 export PIPELINE_NAME=tfx_covertype_classifier_training